Feyerabend/vm/jvm1/README.md

 ```

 Especially the last part is instructive.
 If we combine descriptions of
-the instructions[^instrwiki], with the above we get a familiar picture:
+the instructions,[^instrwiki] with the above we get a familiar picture:

 ```text
        0: iload_0        // load an int value from local variable 0